 In this episode we speak to Louisa Yates, Director of Collections and Research at Gladstone’s Library and visiting Lecturer at the University of Chester.
 We talk about the collection and her work at Gladstone’s Library, the importance of preserving independent libraries, their future and particularly how digital technology is helping to shape it.
 We also discuss the upcoming ILA (Independent Libraries Association) AGM which will take place here at The Leeds Library.

 Find Louisa on Twitter: @louisayates

 S1E3: Jane Riley – Librarian at The Leeds Library

-Jane Riley has been The Leeds Library’s librarian since 2015 and for this episode of Tales from The Leeds Library we talk to her about the collection and its history, the gems of the collection including The Leeds Library’s oldest book, the issues facing libraries housing historic collections, and the highs and lows of library life.
+Jane Riley has been The Leeds Library’s librarian since 2015 and for this episode of Tales from The Leeds Library we talk to her about the collection and its history, the gems it contains including: The Leeds Library’s oldest book; the issues facing libraries housing historic collections; and the highs and lows of library life.

 S1E2: James Nash – poet